Kireobat/ransomeware/README.md

 This is a program that will make actual ransomware for you.

-DO NOT use this program on others without their premission because thar is ILLEGAL.
+DO NOT use this program on others without their premission because that is ILLEGAL.

 This is only a tool for learning about cryptography and fun.